NinjaDevsIO/hubot-slack/README.md

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
     hubot>

-Then you can interact with ninjadevsio-hubot by typing `ninjadevsio-hubot help`.
+Then you can interact with hubot by typing `hubot help`.

     hubot> hubot help
-    hubot animate me <query> - The same thing as `image me`, except adds [snip] hubot help - Displays all of the help commands that ninjadevsio-hubot knows about.
+    hubot animate me <query> - The same thing as `image me`, except adds [snip] hubot help - Displays all of the help commands that hubot knows about.
     ...

 ### Configuration